Azure/Well-Architected-Reliability-Assessment/README.md

 ### Start-WARAReport
 The `Start-WARAReport` cmdlet is used to generate the WARA reports.

+Please note that whatever directory you run the `Start-WARAReport` cmdlet in, the Word and PowerPoint files will be created in that directory.
+For example: if you run the `Start-WARAReport` cmdlet in the `C:\Temp` directory, the Word and PowerPoint files will be created in the `C:\Temp` directory.

 You can review all of the parameters of Start-WARAReport [here](docs/wara/Start-WARAReport.md).
 #### Examples